yanglei99/kubernetes_ibmcloud/federation/README.md

 ### Known problem

 * kubefed command may hit `unable to read certificate-authority xxx.pem for mycluster-1 due to open xxx.pem: no such file or directory`.
 Copy the pem to execution directory work around the issue
+* To clean up properly, you may need to issue `kubectl delete ns federation-system --context=` against all context involved in the federation
+* CoreDNS need to use NodeType as LoadBalancer can not enable both UDP and TCP on the same service
 * ICP `kubedef init` hit hung situation without the extra settings
 * Joining cluster name can not have `.` in the name.
 You can `kubeded join` a new cluster name, while using `--cluster-context` to point to the original context.
-* To clean up properly, you may need to issue `kubectl delete ns federation-system --context=` against all context involved in the federation
 * Investigate, ICP as Control Plane placement policy not working
-* Investigate, cross cluster DNS name lookup not working